 Silverman Latin American Institute

 The Silverman Latin American Institute, supported by the Lt.
-David L. Silverman Endowment Fund, brings educators from Latin America and the United States to Holocaust Museum Houston to study the history of the Holocaust and human rights.
+David L. Silverman Endowment Fund, brings educators from Latin America and the United States to Holocaust Museum Houston to study the history of the Holocaust and its lessons.
 Working together between a number of countries, participants will build international networks to strengthen educational collaborations.

-A selection committee will choose educators who want to learn more about the Holocaust, human rights, and how to implement this history into their classroom curriculum.
-Those selected will be designated as 2025 Silverman Fellows.
+A selection committee will choose educators who want to learn more about the Holocaust and how to implement this history into their classroom curriculum.
+Those selected will be designated as 2027 Silverman Fellows.
 Once accepted to this prestigious Fellowship, participants will attend a week-long, in person institute hosted at Holocaust Museum Houston designed to immerse them in historical and pedagogical content.
-Through interactive sessions led by historians, Holocaust and human rights organizations, and activists, Silverman Fellows will deepen their knowledge of Holocaust and human rights history and receive resources and strategies to support this instruction in their classrooms.
+Through interactive sessions led by historians as well as Holocaust and human rights organizations, Silverman Fellows will deepen their knowledge of the Holocaust and receive resources and strategies to support this instruction in their classrooms.

 As an international, bilingual institute, the Silverman Latin American Institute will be accessible in English and Spanish through interpretation services.